LAS VEGAS — The UltraViolet digital content locker system

 Also during a press conference at CES, Bill Carr, Amazon’s

-executive VP, announced that Amazon.com
+executive VP, announced that Amazon.com will soon

 start selling digital downloads of movies from one undisclosed